DoSomething/DoSomething-7.x/sites/all/modules/dosomething/crazyshit/README.md

 The campaign sits within the "doit" theme, but has several default stylesheets of its own:

-crazy.css (crazy.sass) is called on all "crazy" pages. crazy-form.css (crazy-form.sass) handles the submission flow: /crazy/submit, etc.
+crazy.css (crazy.sass) is called on all "crazy/*" pages. crazy-form.css (crazy-form.sass) handles the submission flow: /crazy/submit, etc.
 crazy-about.css (crazy-about.sass) handles all "about" pages.

+Javascript is similar:

+crazy.js is called on all "crazy/*" pages crazy-form.js is called on all submission flow pages (/crazy/submit/*)

-More stylesheets may be added by editing the $crazy_css array in plugin.php.
-See the documentation for that for more information
+More stylesheets and javascripts may be added by editing the $crazy_css and $crazy_js arrays, respectively, in plugin.php.
+See the documentation for the arrays for more information.

 The plugin file found at [/sites/all/modules/dosomething/crazyshit/plugin.php] contains a number of options and settings for the campaign.
 It is documented but if you have any questions, feel free to ask.